Benchmarking Web API Quality -- Revisited: Background

 \subsubsection{Security}

 Security is typically characterized along several dimensions -- here, we will focus on the two arguably most relevant for TLS: \emph{confidentiality} and \emph{integrity}.
-Basically, confidentiality describes whether unauthorized entities are able to access the content of API requests, and integrity asserts that transmitted data packets cannot be manipulated without the manipulation being noticed.
+Basically, confidentiality describes whether unauthorized entities are able to access the content of API requests, and integrity asserts that transmitted data packets cannot be manipulated without the manipulation being noticed, cf., e.g.,~\cite{paper_mueller_tls_benchmarking,paper_pallas_security_performance_hbase}.

 It is hard to quantify how secure a web API interaction is with regards to confidentiality and integrity as this would require knowledge on all possible attack vectors.
 However, it is possible to interpret the selected \emph{cipher suites} of actual API requests and the general preference order of the API provider and distinguish between weaker and stronger cipher suites.
+This is particularly important since the server, i.e., in this case the API provider, selects the cipher suite from the client's list of supported cipher suites.

 Cipher suites list cryptographic algorithms for use in TLS (and previously SSL).
 A cipher suite generally names the algorithms to use for 1) key exchange, 2) authentication, 3) bulk encryption (this algorithm is also called the ``cipher''), and 4) message authentication code (MAC; which is used to ensure the integrity of a message).
 Servers typically support a ranked list of cipher suites, from which one suite to use is agreed-on with the client during the TLS handshake procedure.

-To reason about the security of different cipher suites, we device the following heuristic \emph{cipher suite security score} $S^{CS}$ per cipher suite:
+Using the preference list of provider cipher suites, we can rate the security preferences of the provider.

-where $baseScore$ is $1$ if modern algorithms are used, $0$ if no perfect forward secrecy is guaranteed, and $-1$ if a generally known-to-be-weak algorithm (e.g., RC4, DES) is used.
-The $keyLengthModifier$ is $0.1$ if the selected cipher has a strength of at least 256 bit.
-The idea of these scores is not to make absolute statements about the security provided by a suite, but rather to be able to compare servers supporting different sets of cipher suites.
-For that purpose, based on individual cipher suite security scores, we devise the \emph{server security score} $S^{S}$ of a server to be:

-where $CS$ is the ranked list of cipher suites supported by the server (i.e., the ordered list of server preferences), $S^{SC}_{i}$ is the cipher suite security score of a suite $i$, and $r_{i}$ is the rank of the same suite $i$.
-In other words, the server security score is higher when modern cipher suites are near the top of the ranked list and lower when weak cipher suites are included, especially near the top.

-As a toy example, consider a server whose cipher suite preference list is 1.) \texttt{ECDHE-RSA-AES256-SHA384}, 2.) \texttt{ECDHE-ECDSA-AES128-SHA}, and 3. \texttt{RC4-SHA}), which have cipher suite security scores, respectively, of $1.1$, $1$, and $-1$.
-The resulting server security score would be $(1.1 / 1) + (1 / 2) + (-1 / 3) = 1.267$.